icanseker/hermite-llie-framework/README.md

 | 1920 × 1080 (FHD) | 1/4 | ~16× | Full resolution |
 | 3840 × 2160 (4K) | 1/4 | ~64× | Full resolution |
 | 3840 × 2160 (4K) | 1/8 | ~256× | Full resolution |

-> The entropy landscape consistency across scales is an empirical observation supported by the global (histogram-based) nature of Shannon entropy.
-For images with extreme local tonal variation, a 1/2 scale may be preferable to 1/4 to ensure landscape fidelity.

 ---